I’ve got more discharge than normal, is this okay?

 - you have pain when you wee.

-This may mean you have an infection that needs to be treated.
+This may mean you have a urinary tract infection (UTI) that needs to be treated.

 Read more about bleeding in pregnancy.